-What Kind of help can you expect when you board a ride at Disney World?
+Here are the types of help can you expect when you board a ride at Disney World:

 If you need help while boarding ride cars, keep in mind that the cast members are limited.
 If you need more support than they can give you, you’ll need to bring someone with you who can assist you.
 The following is what Cast Members can and cannot do.

-Throughout Disney World and at the rides and attractions, cast members can do the following:
+Throughout Disney World and at the rides and attractions, cast members can help you in the following ways:

 - Offer you an arm to help you steady yourself.

 - Hold the chair in position so that it doesn’t move while a guest is getting in or out.